lowRISC/opentitan/hw/ip_templates/flash_ctrl/doc/programmers_guide.md

 Instead, if the error is correctable, the flash controller fixes the issue and registers the last address where a single bit error was seen.
 See [`ECC_SINGLE_ERR_CNT`](registers.md#ecc_single_err_cnt) and [`ECC_SINGLE_ERR_ADDR`](registers.md#ecc_single_err_addr)

+### Errors during Multi-Word Controller Reads

+Note that upon experiencing the first error during any multi-word read operation, the flash controller aborts the internal read operation but still returns the requested amount of data.
+For the word where the read error has been observed, the actual flash data is returned.
+For subsequent words, the flash controller may return:
+- An all-one word in case of an access permission error.
+- An all-zero word in case of a flash read error (e.g. reliability ECC and ICV errors) and if the flash read pipeline remains idle.
+- The data belonging to other read operations in case of a flash read error and if the flash read pipeline continues doing, e.g., host initiated read operations.
+  In this case, the data returned for the subsequent words may contain further ECC and ICV errors.

 ## Device Interface Functions (DIFs)

 - [Device Interface Functions](../../../../../sw/device/lib/dif/dif_flash_ctrl.h)